brunojoey/brunojoey/README.md

 ## I am Joey Bruno!
 ### I am from Nashville, Tennessee and currently am just looking for my first Development Job!
-I am a recent graduate of Vanderbilt's Full-Stack Development Bootcamp and enjoy the Front-End side of development the most.
+I am a recent graduate of Vanderbilt's Full-Stack Development Bootcamp and enjoy the Front-End side of development the most, but enjoy getting back-end to function in an accomplishing way.

 ### Currently Touching Up These Finished Projects!
 * [Easy Allies Hall of Greats](https://github.com/brunojoey/ea-hall-of-greats)